zulip/zulip/templates/zerver/help/desktop-app-install-guide.md

     These commands set up the Zulip Desktop APT repository and its signing key, and then install the Zulip client.

-1. Run Zulip from your app launcher, or with `zulip` from a terminal.
+2. Run Zulip from your app launcher.

 The app will be updated automatically to future versions when you do a regular software update on your system, e.g. with